Skip to main content

 • You must be enrolled full-time for the current semester (unless you have prior approval from ISSA to drop below).

 It is your responsibility to always keep your permanent address (in your home country) and your local address (in the U.S.) current at all times!
-You can change your address through Account Management.
+You can change your address through the Local Address Update form in iStart.
+It's also a good idea to keep your information in Account Management up to date.
 Also, remember to change your local address with any companies that might send you mail (health insurance, magazines, bills, etc.) and change your address on your Driver's License.
 We also encourage you to select paperless billing options whenever possible for things like car insurance and bank statements so that when you move or leave for the summer, you don't miss important mailings.

 Here is a website that helps to explain common insurance terms, which can be quite confusing at first.

-The Student Health Insurance Plan (SHIP) for Penn State is mandatory for international students who are located inside the U.S. This year's fall semester cost for undergraduates is $1,172.
-The cost for the health insurance will be added automatically to your semester bill* and can be paid together with your tuition, fees, and housing.
-You will enroll in the health insurance through your LionPATH account after enrolling in classes.
+The Student Health Insurance Plan (SHIP) for Penn State is mandatory for international students who are located inside the U.S. The cost for the health insurance will be added automatically to your semester bill and can be paid together with your tuition, fees, and housing.
+You will create an account on the health insurance website through your NSO tasklist after enrolling in classes.
 To see more information about the health insurance requirement, please visit the University Health Services website.

 You may also choose to purchase dental or vision insurance, although these are not mandatory.